 Decorating your stateroom door is sure to get you into a festive mood for your cruise and is a great way to get your creative juices flowing.
 Just keep these few things in mind to ensure your door looks awesome—and will stay that way for your entire cruise.

-Savannah D. is a writer and digital marketer based out of Orlando.
+Savannah D. is a writer based out of Orlando.
 Originally from Pennsylvania, Savannah moved to Florida in 2009 for its beautiful scenery, great weather, and to work for the Mouse.
-Now, Savannah spends her time writing, marketing for local businesses, working at Disney, and exploring all Florida has to offer with her husband.
+Now, Savannah spends her time writing, working at Disney, and exploring all Florida has to offer with her husband.
 Connect with her on LinkedIn.